 1. Take a walk

 When you walk, make sure your practice good walking form.
-This means you need to walk with your shoulders straight, your head help up high, and your stomach slightly pulled in toward you.
+This means you need to walk with your shoulders straight, your head held up high, and your stomach slightly pulled in toward you.

 2. Follow a healthy diet

 You may not realize it, but the food you eat every day plays a significant role in determining the overall health of your spine.
-To indulge your spine, try to limit yourself to foods found in nature—vegetables, fruits, meats, whole grains, and legumes.
-It’s a good idea to eliminate processed foods from your diet, and also to limit your intake of sugary drinks such as soda or lemonade.
+To indulge your spine, avoid excess amounts of saturated fats (found in many baked goods, fried foods, and butter and/or cream).
+It’s also a good idea to eliminate processed foods from your diet, and to limit your intake of liquid calories (i.e. calories from soda and coffee-based drinks).

 It may be difficult to make multiple abrupt changes to your diet, so you can start by changing one simple thing per week.
 For example, the first week you can cut out sugary drinks from your diet.

-As an added bonus, a healthy diet will help you maintain a proper weight—which in turn can reduce the pressure on your spine and minimize your back pain.
+As an added bonus, a healthy diet will help you maintain a proper weight—which in turn can reduce the pressure on your spinal structures and minimize your back pain.

 3. Use a standing desk